kinten4/pro2025-namnama/README.md

 # 🤖 *PRO 2025* | **Project Namnama**

-### *Engineering the future, driven by hope* — we are Team B of PCLU SiribTech Future Engineers.
+### *Engineering the future, driven by hope* — we are the PCLU SiribTech Future Engineers Team B.

 # Lists of Contents
 - [1.
 Introduction](#1-introduction)